Where was Train Dreams filmed? Filming Locations Guide

 Posted by

-Featuring outstanding cinematography and striking locations, Train Dreams was filmed entirely in Washington State.
+Featuring outstanding cinematography and striking locations, Train Dreams was filmed primarily in Washington State.

 This immersive movie was made to feel organic, although many sets had to be built — even trees — because the world portrayed in the story no longer exists.